This advice applies to Scotland. Change country

 For information about family matters, see Young people and family.

-For information about money and consumer rights, see Young people - money and consumer rights.
+For information about money, see Young people and money.

 For information about benefits, see Young people and benefits.